wp-plugins/cc-coming-soon/readme.txt

 Coming Soon CC allows you to create an elegant coming soon or launch page quickly and effortlessly.
 Make your site neat and stylish while it's under construction – work on your webpage when your visitors see an alluring landing page.
 Collect your visitors' emails and let them know when your website is launched.

-A good coming soon page is profitable for both start-ups and bigger companies to test their value hypotheses.
+A coming soon page is profitable for both start-ups and bigger companies to test their value hypotheses.

 **Features:**